Maui with Kids: The Ultimate Family Guide to the Valley Isle

 Everything you need to know about visiting Maui with kids, from the best family beaches and snorkeling spots to driving the Road to Hana, kid-friendly restaurants, and practical tips from a mom who calls Hawaii home.

-There is something about watching your child see the ocean turn that impossible shade of turquoise for the first time.
+There's something about watching your kid see the ocean turn that impossible shade of turquoise for the first time.
 The sharp inhale.
 The wide eyes.
-The immediate, full-speed sprint toward the waves.
-Maui does that to kids, and honestly, it does it to us grown-ups too.
+The immediate full-speed sprint toward the waves.
+Maui does that to kids and honestly it does it to us grown-ups too.
 Every single time.

-I have been bringing my kids to Maui since my oldest was barely walking, and we have explored nearly every beach, trail, and shave ice stand on this island.
+I've been bringing my kids to Maui since the older one was barely walking and we have explored nearly every beach, trail, and shave ice stand on this island.
 The Valley Isle is, in my opinion, the single best Hawaiian island for families.
-It has the perfect mix of adventure and relaxation, world-class beaches that are actually manageable with little ones, and enough variety to keep everyone from your toddler to your teenager genuinely entertained.
+Adventure and relaxation in the right mix, world-class beaches that are actually manageable with little ones, and enough variety to keep everyone from your toddler to your teenager genuinely entertained.

 This is the guide I wish someone had handed me before our first trip.
 No fluff, no generic advice.
-Just real, tested recommendations from a mom who has navigated Maui with kids of every age and lived to tell the tale.
+Real, tested recommendations from a mom who has navigated Maui with kids of every age and lived to tell the tale.

 The Best Family Beaches on Maui

-Maui has dozens of beaches, but not all of them are created equal when you are hauling a wagon full of sand toys, snacks, and sunscreen.
-These are the ones my family returns to again and again.
+Maui has dozens of beaches but not all are equal when you're hauling a wagon full of sand toys, snacks, and sunscreen.
+The ones we go back to.

 Ka'anapali Beach

-Ka'anapali is the beach most families picture when they dream about Maui, and it absolutely delivers.
-The long stretch of golden sand on the west side has calm, clear water most of the year, a paved beachfront path for strollers, and easy access to restrooms and food at the Whalers Village shops nearby.
-The southern end near the Hyatt tends to be calmer for little swimmers, while the northern end at Black Rock (Pu'u Keka'a) offers incredible snorkeling for older kids.
+Ka'anapali is the beach most families picture when they dream about Maui and it absolutely delivers.
+Long stretch of golden sand on the west side, calm clear water most of the year, paved beachfront path for strollers, easy access to restrooms and food at Whalers Village.
+The southern end near the Hyatt tends to be calmer for little swimmers.
+The northern end at Black Rock (Pu'u Keka'a) has incredible snorkeling for older kids.

-We usually set up camp somewhere in the middle, where the water is gentle enough for my youngest to splash around while the older kids bodyboard.
-The one thing I will say is get there early, especially during peak season.
-Parking fills up fast, and snagging a shady spot under one of the few palm trees is worth the early alarm.
+We usually set up somewhere in the middle, where the water is gentle enough for my youngest to splash while the older one bodyboards.
+Get there early, especially during peak season.
+Parking fills fast and snagging a shady spot under one of the few palm trees is worth the early alarm.

 Baby Beach in Lahaina

-If you have a toddler or a child who is nervous around waves, Baby Beach is your answer.
-This tiny beach just south of Lahaina has a natural reef that creates a shallow, protected lagoon.
-The water barely reaches an adult's knees in most spots, and there is virtually no wave action.
-My kids spent hours here at ages two and four, just wandering around looking at tiny fish in the shallows.
+If you have a toddler or a kid who's nervous around waves, Baby Beach is your answer.
+Tiny beach just south of Lahaina, natural reef creates a shallow protected lagoon.
+Water barely reaches an adult's knees in most spots, virtually no wave action.
+The boys spent hours here at ages two and four, just wandering the shallows looking at tiny fish.

-It is a locals' beach, so you will not find any resort amenities.
-Bring everything you need, including shade.
-A pop-up beach tent is essential here since there are very few trees.
-The parking is street-side and limited, so again, early arrival wins.
+Locals' beach, no resort amenities.
+Bring everything including shade.
+A pop-up beach tent is essential since there are very few trees.
+Parking is street-side and limited.

 Kamaole Beach Park III

-Kamaole III in Kihei is our go-to south side beach.
-It has a grassy park area that is perfect for picnics, a playground right next to the sand, restrooms, and a lifeguard tower.
-The beach itself has good boogie boarding on moderate wave days and decent snorkeling around the rocky points on either end.
+Kamaole III in Kihei is our south-side go-to.
+Grassy park area perfect for picnics, playground right next to the sand, restrooms, lifeguard tower.
+Beach has good boogie boarding on moderate-wave days and decent snorkeling around the rocky points on either end.

-What I love most about Kam III is the grassy area.
-When the kids get tired of sand, they can run around on the grass, play on the equipment, and you do not have to pack up your entire operation.
-It makes for a genuinely relaxing beach day, which as any parent knows, is not always a given.
+What I love most is the grassy area.
+When the kids get tired of sand, they can run around on the grass, play on the equipment, and you don't have to pack up your entire operation.
+Genuinely relaxing beach day, which any parent knows is not always a given.

 Driving the Road to Hana with Kids

-The Road to Hana is one of those bucket-list drives that sounds magical in theory but can turn into a nightmare with kids if you do not plan it right.
-Sixty-four miles of winding road, over 600 curves, and roughly 50 one-lane bridges.
-I am not going to sugarcoat it: some kids will get carsick.
+The Road to Hana is one of those bucket-list drives that sounds magical in theory but turns into a nightmare with kids if you don't plan it right.
+Sixty-four miles of winding road, over 600 curves, roughly 50 one-lane bridges.
+I'm not going to sugarcoat: some kids will get carsick.
 Some kids will get bored.
-But with the right approach, it can also be one of the highlights of your trip.
+With the right approach, it can also be one of the highlights of your trip.

 Timing and Strategy

-For families with kids under five, I honestly recommend doing a half-day version.
+For families with kids under five, I honestly recommend a half-day version.
 Drive to the Twin Falls area and maybe a few stops beyond, then turn around.
-You will still get the lush jungle scenery and waterfall magic without pushing anyone past their limit.
+You'll still get the lush jungle and waterfall magic without pushing anyone past their limit.
 For older kids, the full drive is absolutely worth it.

 Must-Stop Spots for Families

 Twin Falls (mile marker 2) is the easiest waterfall stop and perfect for families.
-It is a short, mostly flat walk to a beautiful swimming hole.
+Short, mostly flat walk to a beautiful swimming hole.
 The Garden of Eden Arboretum (mile marker 10) has paved paths, incredible views, and is stroller-accessible.
-Wai'anapanapa State Park near Hana has a stunning black sand beach that will blow your kids' minds, though the surf can be rough so keep little ones close.
+Wai'anapanapa State Park near Hana has a stunning black sand beach that will blow the kids' minds, though the surf can be rough so keep little ones close.
+(And yes, you need a reservation for Wai'anapanapa - book online.)

 Pro tip: download the Shaka Guide app before you go.
-It works as a GPS-triggered audio tour and keeps older kids engaged with stories and legends about each stop along the way.
-My eight-year-old was completely hooked.
+GPS-triggered audio tour, keeps older kids engaged with stories and legends about each stop.
+The boys were completely hooked.

-Pack the car like you are going on a road trip across the country, not a quick drive.
-Snacks, water, towels, swimsuits, a change of clothes, motion sickness remedies, and entertainment for the stretches between stops.
-A CamelBak kids water bottle for each child is a must since hydration matters more than you think on a long, warm drive.
+Pack the car like you're going on a road trip across the country, not a quick drive.
+Snacks, water, towels, swimsuits, change of clothes, motion sickness remedies, entertainment for the stretches between stops.
+A CamelBak kids' water bottle for each kid is a must - hydration matters more than you think on a long warm drive.

 Snorkeling with Kids: Where Beginners Thrive

 Snorkeling is one of those Maui experiences that can create lifelong memories or lifelong fears, depending on where you take your kids.
-Choose the right spot, and your child will be talking about the sea turtle they saw for the next three years.
-Choose the wrong one, and you will spend the afternoon calming down a panicked six-year-old.
+Right spot, your kid will be talking about the sea turtle they saw for the next three years.
+Wrong one, you'll spend the afternoon calming down a panicked six-year-old.

 Black Rock (Pu'u Keka'a)

-Black Rock at the north end of Ka'anapali Beach is my top pick for families who are new to snorkeling.
-You can wade in right from the beach, the water is usually calm, and the marine life is extraordinary.
-Sea turtles are practically guaranteed here.
-My kids have seen turtles, parrotfish, triggerfish, and even the occasional octopus along the rock face.
+Black Rock at the north end of Ka'anapali Beach is my top pick for families new to snorkeling.
+Wade in right from the beach, water is usually calm, marine life is extraordinary.
+Honu are practically guaranteed here.
+The boys have seen turtles, parrotfish, triggerfish, and the occasional octopus along the rock face.

-The key is to stay on the south side of the rock where the water is more protected.
+Stay on the south side of the rock where the water is more protected.
 The north side can have stronger currents.
-Make sure your kids have properly fitting masks, because nothing ruins a snorkel session faster than a leaky mask.
+Make sure your kids have properly fitting masks because nothing ruins a snorkel session faster than a leaky mask.
 I always bring a waterproof phone pouch so I can take underwater photos without worrying about destroying my phone.

 Molokini Crater

-Molokini is a partially submerged volcanic crater about three miles offshore, and the snorkeling there is genuinely world-class.
-The water clarity can reach 150 feet, and the fish are everywhere.
-However, this one requires a boat trip, so it is best for kids who are strong swimmers and comfortable in open water.
-I would say age seven and up for most kids, though you know your child best.
+Molokini is a partially submerged volcanic crater about three miles offshore and the snorkeling is genuinely world-class.
+Visibility can hit 150 feet.
+Fish everywhere.
+This requires a boat trip, so it's best for kids who are strong swimmers and comfortable in open water.
+Seven and up for most kids, though you know your child best.

-We have done several Molokini boat tours and my recommendation is to book a morning trip.
-The water is calmer, the visibility is better, and you avoid the afternoon winds that can make the boat ride back rough.
-Most tour operators provide snorkel gear, but if your child has their own mask and snorkel that fits well, bring it.
-There is nothing worse than spending a boat ride trying to adjust rental equipment.
+We have done several Molokini boat tours and my recommendation is to book the morning trip.
+Calmer water, better visibility, and you avoid the afternoon winds that can make the boat ride back rough.
+Most operators provide gear, but if your kid has their own mask and snorkel that fits well, bring it.
+There's nothing worse than spending a boat ride trying to adjust rental equipment.

-Whatever snorkeling you do, a kids rashguard is non-negotiable in my family.
-It provides sun protection for those long hours in the water and helps prevent the chafing that can come from a life vest rubbing on bare skin.
+Whatever snorkeling you do, a kids' rashguard is non-negotiable.
+Sun protection for those long hours in the water and helps prevent the chafing from a life vest rubbing on bare skin.

 Where to Eat with Kids on Maui

-Dining out with kids in Maui ranges from effortless to delightful, because the overall vibe here is relaxed and family-friendly.
+Dining out with kids on Maui ranges from effortless to delightful, because the overall vibe is relaxed and family-friendly.
 You will rarely get side-eye for a noisy toddler.
-Here are the spots my family hits on every single trip.
+The spots my family hits every trip.

 Casual and Kid-Approved

-Teddy's Bigger Burgers in Lahaina serves some of the best burgers on the island and has a simple kids' menu.
+Teddy's Bigger Burgers in Lahaina serves some of the best burgers on the island and has a simple kids menu.
 Kihei Caffe is our breakfast tradition.
-The portions are enormous, the outdoor seating keeps wiggly kids contained, and the banana mac nut pancakes are legendary.
-Prepare to wait on weekends, but the line moves fast.
+Enormous portions, outdoor seating contains wiggly kids, and the banana mac nut pancakes are legendary.
+Prepare to wait on weekends - line moves fast.

-For the best fish tacos you will ever eat, hit up South Maui Fish Company in Kihei.
-It is a small spot with limited seating, so we usually grab our food and eat at Kamaole III across the street.
-Coconut's Fish Cafe in Kihei is another winner for fish tacos and has a more spacious dining room if you want to sit inside.
+For the best fish tacos you will ever eat, hit South Maui Fish Company in Kihei.
+Small spot, limited seating, so we usually grab our food and eat at Kamaole III across the street.
+Coconut's Fish Cafe in Kihei is another winner with a more spacious dining room if you want to sit inside.

 A Step Up (That Still Works with Kids)

-Mama's Fish House in Paia is often called the best restaurant on Maui, and while it is definitely a splurge, they are surprisingly accommodating with children.
-We have brought our kids there for special occasion dinners and the staff was wonderful.
+Mama's Fish House in Paia is often called the best restaurant on Maui, and while it's definitely a splurge, they're surprisingly accommodating with kids.
+We've brought my crew there for special-occasion dinners and the staff was wonderful.
 Reserve well in advance and request an oceanfront table at sunset.
-It is an experience.
+It's an experience.

-You cannot visit Maui without shave ice, and you need to try the good stuff.
-Ululani's Hawaiian Shave Ice has locations in Lahaina, Kihei, and Kahului, and it is head and shoulders above any snow cone your kids have ever had.
+You can't visit Maui without shave ice and you need the good stuff.
+Ululani's Hawaiian Shave Ice has locations in Lahaina, Kihei, and Kahului and it is head and shoulders above any snow cone your kids have ever had.
 Get it with ice cream on the bottom and condensed milk on top.
 Trust me.

 Best Resorts and Vacation Rentals for Families

 Where you stay on Maui matters, especially with kids.
-The island has three main resort areas, and each has a different character.
+The island has three main resort areas, each with a different character.

 West Side: Ka'anapali and Kapalua

 The Hyatt Regency Maui is our top pick for families who want a full resort experience.
-The pool complex has a lazy river, water slides, and a swim-up grotto that my kids are obsessed with.
-It sits right on Ka'anapali Beach, and the rooms are spacious by Hawaii standards.
+The pool complex has a lazy river, water slides, and a swim-up grotto my four kids are obsessed with.
+Right on Ka'anapali Beach.
+Rooms are spacious by Hawaii standards.
 The Westin Maui next door is another strong option with its own impressive pool area.

 South Side: Wailea and Kihei

-Wailea is Maui's luxury corridor, and the Grand Wailea is the undisputed king of family resorts here.
-The pool complex is essentially a water park with nine pools, slides, a rope swing, a lazy river, and even a water elevator.
+Wailea is Maui's luxury corridor and the Grand Wailea is the undisputed king of family resorts here.
+The pool complex is essentially a water park with nine pools, slides, a rope swing, a lazy river, even a water elevator.
 Kids lose their minds.
-The beach out front is also gorgeous and swimmable.
+Beach out front is also gorgeous and swimmable.

 For budget-conscious families, Kihei has dozens of vacation rental condos that offer incredible value.
-A two-bedroom condo in Kihei can run half the price of a single hotel room in Wailea, and you get a kitchen, a washer and dryer, and usually a pool.
-We have stayed at the Kamaole Sands complex multiple times and loved the location right across from Kam III beach.
+A two-bedroom in Kihei can run half the price of a single hotel room in Wailea, and you get a kitchen, a washer/dryer, and usually a pool.
+We've stayed at the Kamaole Sands complex multiple times and loved the location across from Kam III.

 The Vacation Rental Advantage

 I am a huge advocate for vacation rentals with kids, especially for trips longer than four or five days.
-Having a kitchen means you can do grocery runs at Costco in Kahului (membership not required for the food court, which has affordable lunch options) and cook simple meals.
-Having a washer and dryer means you pack half the clothes.
-Having separate bedrooms means the adults get an evening after the kids go to sleep.
+Kitchen means grocery runs at Costco in Kahului (membership not required for the food court, which has affordable lunch options) and simple meals.
+Washer and dryer means you pack half the clothes.
+Separate bedrooms means the adults get an evening after the kids go to sleep.
 It makes a real difference.

 Whale Watching: A Seasonal Treasure

-If you are visiting Maui between December and April, whale watching is an absolute must.
-Humpback whales migrate from Alaska to the warm Hawaiian waters to breed and calve, and Maui's western coastline sits right in the middle of their favorite hangout.
+If you're visiting Maui between December and April, whale watching is an absolute must.
+Humpbacks migrate from Alaska to the warm Hawaiian waters to breed and calve, and Maui's western coastline sits right in the middle of their favorite zone.
 The channel between Maui and Lanai is one of the best whale watching spots on Earth.

 You can often see whales from shore.
-Just sit on Ka'anapali Beach with a pair of binoculars and watch for spouts and breaches.
+Sit on Ka'anapali Beach with binoculars and watch for spouts and breaches.
 But a boat tour gets you dramatically closer and is an experience kids never forget.
-We have had whales surface within fifty feet of the boat, close enough to hear them breathe, and my daughter still talks about it years later.
+We've had whales surface within fifty feet of the boat, close enough to hear them breathe, and my eldest still talks about it years later.

 The Pacific Whale Foundation runs excellent tours out of both Lahaina and Ma'alaea harbors.
-They are a nonprofit focused on conservation, so part of your ticket supports marine research, which I appreciate.
-For families with younger kids, choose the shorter two-hour tour over the longer options.
+Nonprofit focused on conservation, so part of your ticket supports marine research, which I appreciate.
+For families with younger kids, choose the shorter two-hour tour.
 The novelty of being on a boat wears off faster than you expect with a four-year-old.

 Peak whale season is typically January through March.
-February is often considered the sweet spot, with the highest concentration of whales and the most active behaviors like breaching and tail slapping.
+February is often the sweet spot - highest concentration and the most active behaviors like breaching and tail slapping.

 Practical Tips From a Hawaii Mom

-These are the things that can make or break your Maui trip with kids.
-I have learned most of them the hard way so you do not have to.
+The things that can make or break your Maui trip with kids.
+I've learned most of them the hard way so you don't have to.

 Rent a Car.
 Seriously.

-Maui does not have meaningful public transportation, and ride-sharing is unreliable outside the resort areas.
-A rental car is not optional if you want to explore the island.
-Book it well in advance, especially during peak seasons like Christmas, spring break, and summer.
-Prices can double or triple if you wait until the last minute.
+Maui has no meaningful public transportation and ride-sharing is unreliable outside the resort areas.
+Rental car is not optional if you want to explore the island.
+Book it well in advance, especially during peak seasons (Christmas, spring break, and summer).
+Prices double or triple if you wait.
 We always book through Costco Travel or directly through the rental company rather than third-party discount sites, which tend to have more issues.

 Sun Protection is Not Optional

 The Hawaiian sun is significantly stronger than what most mainland families are used to.
-We are closer to the equator, and the UV index regularly hits extreme levels.
-I have seen too many families with painful sunburns on day one that ruin the rest of their vacation.
+Closer to the equator, UV index regularly hits extreme levels.
+I've seen too many families with painful sunburns on day one that ruin the rest of the vacation.

-Our family sun protection routine is non-negotiable.
-We use Thinkbaby sunscreen on the kids because it is reef-safe, mineral-based, and actually stays on in the water.
-Hawaii law restricts certain sunscreen chemicals that damage coral reefs, so make sure whatever you bring is reef-safe.
-Apply it 20 minutes before going outside, and reapply every two hours or after swimming.
+Our family routine is non-negotiable.
+We use Thinkbaby sunscreen on my kids - reef-safe, mineral-based, actually stays on in the water.
+Hawaii law restricts certain sunscreen chemicals that damage reefs.
+They actually do enforcement spot-checks at certain access points - the fine is real.
+Apply 20 minutes before going outside and reapply every two hours or after swimming.

-A good Sunday Afternoons kids sun hat with a wide brim and neck flap is worth its weight in gold.
-My kids wear them all day at the beach and on hikes.
-Combined with rashguards and reef-safe sunscreen, it is the best defense against a miserable sunburn.
+A good Sunday Afternoons kids' sun hat with a wide brim and neck flap is worth its weight in gold.
+The boys wear them all day at the beach and on hikes.
+Combined with rashguards and reef-safe sunscreen, the best defense against a miserable sunburn.

 Footwear Matters

 Leave the flip-flops for the pool deck.
 For beaches with rocky entry points, tide pool exploring, and waterfall hikes on the Road to Hana, your kids need proper water shoes or sport sandals.
-We swear by KEEN kids water sandals.
-They grip on wet rocks, protect toes, dry fast, and hold up to the kind of abuse that kids dish out.
-We have used the same pair across multiple trips.
+We swear by KEEN kids' water sandals.
+Grip on wet rocks, protect toes, dry fast, hold up to the abuse kids dish out.
+Same pair across multiple trips.

 Pack a First Aid Kit

 Between reef scrapes, sea urchin spines, jellyfish stings, and the inevitable trail tumble, a basic first aid kit is essential.
-I keep a DeftGet first aid kit in our beach bag at all times.
-It is compact enough to toss in a daypack but has everything you need for minor emergencies.
-Add some vinegar packets for jellyfish stings and meat tenderizer for sea urchin encounters, and you are covered.
+I keep a DeftGet first aid kit in our beach bag.
+Compact enough for a daypack, has everything you need for minor emergencies.
+Add vinegar packets for jellyfish stings.
+(Local note: Kaiser ER and Castle ER are the two main spots for actual emergencies on Oahu - know which is closest to where you are if anything bigger goes wrong.)

 Timing Your Trip

-The best time to visit Maui with kids depends on what you want to do.
-For whale watching, come between December and April.
-For the calmest ocean conditions and best snorkeling, summer months from May through September are ideal.
-The shoulder seasons of April to May and September to October offer lower prices, thinner crowds, and still-excellent weather.
+The best time depends on what you want to do.
+Whale watching, December through April.
+Calmest ocean conditions and best snorkeling, summer (May through September).
+Shoulder seasons - April-May and September-October - offer lower prices, thinner crowds, still-excellent weather.

-The busiest and most expensive times are Christmas through New Year, spring break weeks, and mid-June through mid-August.
-If your school schedule allows any flexibility, even shifting your trip by a week or two outside these peak windows can save you hundreds of dollars per night on accommodations.
+Busiest and most expensive: Christmas through New Year, spring break weeks, mid-June through mid-August.
+If your school schedule allows any flexibility, even shifting by a week or two outside these peak windows can save you hundreds per night on accommodations.

 Embrace Island Time

-My personal rule: for every adventure day (Road to Hana, snorkel tour, upcountry trip), we follow it with a beach day where the only plan is no plan.
-It keeps everyone in good spirits and prevents the vacation meltdown that over-scheduling inevitably causes.
+My personal rule: for every adventure day (Road to Hana, snorkel tour, upcountry trip), we follow with a beach day where the only plan is no plan.
+Keeps everyone in good spirits and prevents the vacation meltdown that over-scheduling inevitably causes.

 A Few More Things Worth Knowing

 Grocery prices on Maui are significantly higher than the mainland.
-Budget an extra 30 to 40 percent for food if you are cooking.
+Budget an extra 30-40% for food if you're cooking.
 Costco in Kahului is your best friend for stocking up on arrival.
-The farmers' markets in Kihei, Lahaina, and Napili are wonderful for fresh tropical fruit, and letting your kids pick out exotic fruits they have never seen is an activity in itself.
+The farmers' markets in Kihei, Lahaina, and Napili are wonderful for fresh tropical fruit, and letting your kids pick out exotic fruits they've never seen is an activity in itself.

 Cell service is spotty on the Road to Hana and nonexistent in some remote areas.
 Download offline maps before you head out.
-And speaking of heading out, plan your driving for morning hours when the roads are less congested and the kids are fresher.
+Plan your driving for morning hours when the roads are less congested and the kids are fresher.

-Finally, teach your kids about respect for the land and ocean before you arrive.
+Teach your kids about respect for the land and ocean before you arrive.
 Hawaii's natural beauty depends on visitors who treat it with care.
-Stay on marked trails, do not touch sea turtles or monk seals, do not stack rocks (it disturbs native habitats), and always pack out what you pack in.
+Stay on marked trails.
+Don't touch sea turtles or monk seals (federal law - 10 feet of distance, no flash photos).
+Don't stack rocks - my neighbor Auntie Kalei (kumu hula) will explain why those cairns matter culturally and people keep dismantling them.
+Always pack out what you pack in.

 Your Maui Family Adventure Starts Here

-It is not a cheap trip, and it takes some planning to do well with kids.
+It's not a cheap trip and it takes some planning to do well with kids.
 But the memories you make on the Valley Isle are the kind that stick.
 The kind your kids bring up years later at the dinner table.
-The kind that make all the sunscreen application and snack packing and car seat wrestling absolutely worth it.
+The kind that make all the sunscreen application and snack packing and car-seat wrestling absolutely worth it.

 Maui is waiting for your family.
-And once you visit, I have a feeling you will be coming back.
+And once you visit, I have a feeling you'll be coming back.

 Save this guide for later